department-of-veterans-affairs/Leo/src/site/markdown/userguide.md

 Leo is geared towards processing machine-readable text.
 A base annotator class `gov.va.vinci.leo.ae.LeoBaseAnnotator` (which extends `org.apache.uima.analysis_component.JCasAnnotator_ImplBase` ) is provided to simplify and speed up development of an Analysis Engine for text processing.

 In order to develop an annotator, write a new class that extends gov.va.vinci.leo.ae.LeoBaseAnnotator.
 Each AE has to have two main steps – initializing the AE parameters, and processing each document.
 When a service is deployed (see Service deployment methods section), for each annotator and AE object is created and initialized.
-When a document reaches the specific annotator in the pipeline, the document JCas is passed to process method.
+When a document reaches the specific annotator in the pipeline, the document JCas is passed to the annotate method.

 ```java